 Q:Is Georgia state tax the same for lump sum and annuity?

-Georgia applies the same state income tax rate to lottery winnings whether you take a lump sum or an annuity.
-The key differences are typically timing and federal planning (one large year vs. multiple smaller years).
+Yes.
+Georgia applies the same 5.19% rate to lottery winnings whether you take a lump sum or an annuity.
+The main differences are timing and federal tax (one big year vs. spread over 30 years).

 Q:Can I reduce or avoid Georgia state tax on lottery winnings?